Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 This isn't part of the "documentation," just wanted to say **thank you** for using the bot!

-I've worked on this for years, and while the music system aged me like 20 years through sheer suffering, it's still fun tho!
+I've worked on this for years (since **2018**!), and while the music system aged me like 20 years through sheer suffering, it's still fun!

 Enjoy the bot! \^-\^